 Insights from industry leaders

-With less than 6 months until the IMO 0.50 per cent sulphur regulation comes into force, ExxonMobil is bringing the industry together.
-In our Talking Points series, we speak with marine experts about 2020-focused topics including routes to IMO compliance, fuel solutions and more.
+ExxonMobil continues to bring the industry together in talking about the Journey to 2020 and beyond.
+In our Talking Points series, we spoke to marine experts about 2020-focused topics including routes to IMO compliance, fuel solutions and more.

-Check out the playlist feature to watch the first four videos in the Talking Points series, shot at the Ports of Hamburg, Southampton, Singapore, Winterthur, and Antwerp.
+Check out the playlist feature to watch all six videos in the Talking Points series, shot around the world with well-respected experts.

 Make IMO 2020 compliance stress-free